Lamb Shift in Light Muonic Atoms - Revisited

 Since the correction is to be calculated to linear order in the vacuum polarization potential, it will also be sufficient to use point Coulomb wave functions to calculate the expectation values.
 Also, for this case, one can use Schroedinger wave functions, since an accuracy of 1\% will be adequate.
 After some algebra, one can reduce the expectation values to single integrals:

 with $a \,=\,2 m_e /(\alpha Z m_r)$.

 Finally,

-Combining these expectation values according to equations \ref{eq:rmp1} and \ref{eq:rmp2}, one finds a contribution to the 2p-2s transition of -0.00414\,meV (hydrogen) and -0.00246\,meV (deuterium).
-To obtain the full relativistic and recoil corrections, one must add the difference between the expectation values of the Uehling potential calculated with relativistic and nonrelativistic wave functions, giving a total correction of 0.0169\,meV for muonic hydrogen.
-This is in very good agreement with the correction of .0168\,meV calculated by Veitia and Pachucki \cite{Pachuki3}.
+Combining these expectation values according to equations \ref{eq:rmp1} and \ref{eq:rmp2}, one finds a contribution to the 2p-2s transition of -0.00348\,meV (hydrogen) and -0.00208\,meV (deuterium), as well as -0.0262\,meV for $^3$He and -0.0203\,meV for $^4$He.
+To obtain the full relativistic and recoil corrections, one must add the difference between the expectation values of the Uehling potential calculated with relativistic and nonrelativistic wave functions.
+The previous value of the total correction of for muonic hydrogen was 0.0169\,meV, in very good agreement with the correction of .0168\,meV calculated by Veitia and Pachucki \cite{Pachuki3}.
 The treatment presented here has the advantage of treating the main contribution relativistically and applying a small correction that can be calculated using first order perturbation theory.
-For hydrogen, a very small correction of 0.0002\,meV for the K\"allen-Sabry contribution to the main term was included.
-For deuterium, one obtains a total correction of 0.0214\,meV.

 A similar relativistic recoil correction for finite nuclear size should be included in a relativistic calculation starting from the Dirac equation (see Ref.\,\cite{friar79}).
 However it is automatically taken into account when the calculation is based on a generalized Breit equation, such as in Ref.\,\cite{Pachuki3}.